-The Jungle Jar initiative launched in late 2019 is a Social Enterprise centered around community empowerment and rural development.
-Using natural products that are readily available in rural areas to create quality bamboo water bottles.
+The Jungle Jar initiative was launched in late 2019 by Tiger Trail staff.
+A Social Enterprise centered around community empowerment and rural development using natural products that are readily available in rural areas to create quality bamboo water bottles.

-Jungle Jar will provide communities with income to help develop village infrastructure and provide money to the participating families to send a child to school or higher education.
+Jungle Jar provides communities with income to help develop village infrastructure and provide money to the participating families to send a child to school or higher education.
 Rural communities are becoming marginalized and subsistence farmers need additional income and education to keep up with the changes.

-We are making the bottles in a local Khmu village Tiger Trail has worked with for many years.
-The village has provided space for a workshop and Tiger Trail Travel is building the workshop using recycled bottles, construction is underway.
+Villagers will make bamboo water bottles in a local Khmu village that Tiger Trail has worked with for many years.
+The village has provided space for a workshop and Tiger Trail is building the workshop using recycled bottles, construction is underway.

-Huay Fai is a Khummu community of 80 families, 45 minutes drive from Luang Prabang.
-The village is an ideal starting point for the program as they are no strangers to development ideas and have a successful homestay program that receives many international visitors including school groups from Tiger Trail Travel.
+The village is a Khummu community of 80 families and 45 minutes drive from Luang Prabang.
+The village is an ideal starting point for the program as they are no strangers to new ideas and have a successful homestay program that receives many international visitors including school groups from Tiger Trail Travel.

-Each vessel is approximately 25cm high with a capacity 300ml, the closure is a single casting of food safe silicone that creates an air tight closing and is flipped open and pulled back to close.
-The bottle is a single piece of bamboo that is cleaned, cured, and dipped in a food safe epoxy.
+Each bamboo water bottle is approximately 25cm high with a capacity 300ml, the closure is a single casting of food-safe silicone that creates an air-tight closing and is flipped open and pulled back to close.
+The bottle is a single piece of bamboo that is cleaned, cured, and dipped in a food-safe epoxy.

-Each bottle is expected to retail around USD $10.
-This includes, material costs, income for the village craftsman, villagers managing the programme, the village development fund, growth and equipment maintenance.
+Each bottle retails at USD $15.
+This includes material costs, income for the village craftsman, villagers managing the programme, the village development fund, growth and equipment maintenance.

 The village fund is used for health care school support, the building of public amenities such as roads, water supply and electricity, social welfare scheme, and members of the community can apply for funds for medical procedures and support if sick.

-The programme will be used as an educational tool by international schools interested in Environmental science, business studies, and global issues.
-Tiger Trail Travel has 20 years of experience in Laos facilitating school group programmes and is taking bookings for school trips incorporating the Jungle Jar programme.
+The programme is used as an educational tool by international schools interested in Environmental science, business studies, and global issues.
+Tiger Trail Travel has 21 years of experience in Laos facilitating school group programmes and is taking bookings for school trips incorporating the Jungle Jar programme.
 Contact them today.